[IT Engineer Tips] Do you really understand memory swapping?

 However, surprisingly few people understand how SWAP works and why this mechanism is necessary.

-So, this time I will roughly explain what logic causes SWAP, why monitoring is necessary, and what would happen if SWAP did not exist.
+Therefore, this article will briefly explain the logic behind SWAP generation, why monitoring is necessary, and what would happen without it.
 Please note

-that this article does not cover specific SWAP settings.
+that this article will not cover specific SWAP configuration details.

 Structure of a computer (PC, server) * Very rough

-To put it very simply, there are three main parts that make up a computer:
+To put it very simply, the three main components that make up a computer are:

-As you know, the CPU is the brain of the computer, the part that controls calculations.
+As you know, the CPU is the brain of the computer, the part that handles calculations.

-Memory is where the data that the CPU inputs for calculations is temporarily stored, and storage is where data is permanently saved (DRAM loses its stored data when the power is turned off).
+Memory is where the data that the CPU inputs for calculations is temporarily stored, and storage is where data is permanently saved (DRAM data is lost when the power is turned off).

-It's important to note here that the CPU cannot directly access storage (auxiliary storage devices) .
+It's important to note here that"the CPU cannot directly access storage (secondary storage).

-big difference between memory and storage is "speed.
+The biggest difference between memory and storageis "speed.

-But what about memory (DRAM) compared to SSDs?
+But what about comparing memory (DRAM) to SSDs?

-There are multiple standards for speed, such as access time and transfer speed, but DRAM is faster in all cases.
+There are multiple criteria for speed, such as access time and transfer speed, but in all cases, DRAM is faster.

 If we go into more detail, the CPU is equipped with multiple layers of cache memory (SRAM) that is orders of magnitude faster than DRAM, but this is outside the scope of this topic so we will leave it aside for now